 Membrane keyboards only allow you to register one keystroke in a single movement.

-This means that if you are a fast typer, the key that you press may not actually register, because pressing two keys at a time won’t register both.
+This means that if you are a fast typer, the key you press may not actually register because pressing two keys simultaneously won't register both.

-This a significant disadvantage for those who have a high WPM.
+This is a significant disadvantage for those who have a high WPM.

-Mechanical keyboards have a spring-loaded switch which registers when the key is pressed.
+Mechanical keyboards have a spring-loaded switch that registers when the key is pressed.

 This means as soon as you reach the actuation point on any key, it will register (even if you press them at the same time)